top of page

 Welcome poster at Beaver Brook Conservation Lands in Hollis New Hampshire

-The conditions were perfect: no crowds, vert little foot traffic since it was less than 24 hours after the storm and temperature were in the low 30s.
+The conditions were ideal: no crowds, very little foot traffic since it was less than 24 hours after the storm, and temperatures were in the low 30s.

 Wide slightly groomed snowshoeing trails at Beaver Brook Conservation Lands in Hollis New Hampshire

-Beaver Brook Association was established by cousins Hollis Nichols and Jeff Smith in 1964 as a nonprofit land conservation and environmental education organization.
+The Beaver Brook Association was founded in 1964 by cousins Hollis Nichols and Jeff Smith as a nonprofit organization focused on land conservation and environmental education.

 Snowshoeing at Beaver Brook Conservation Lands in Hollis New Hampshire